The Bystander Effect: 7 Reasons People Don’t Attempt CPR

 Sometimes the bystander effect occurs when someone witnesses an emergency but believes they aren’t qualified to help, usually because they aren’t a trained medical professional.
 This belief often goes hand in hand with the fear of performing CPR incorrectly.

-However, even if you aren’t yet certified in CPR, that doesn’t necessarily mean you aren’t qualified to save a life.
 The important thing is to help the emergency victim to the best of your abilities until trained professionals arrive on the scene.

 How to Overcome the Bystander Effect